smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 This feature is planned in the proposal for Overlay controller related to choice sets.

-To realize above behavior, the app developer must create a new view and place it in the `view` property of the overlay controller.
-When presenting the overlay controller with a view object the view controller manager would override the full screen of the app but it may be handy to just override a single text field.
+To realize the above behavior, the app developer must create a new view and place it in the `view` property of the overlay controller.
+When presenting the overlay controller with a view object the view controller manager would override the full screen of the app, but it may be handy to just override a single text field.
 With that a new property should be added to `SDLView` for an opaque mode.

 ```objc
 @interface SDLView